Decoding Dark Matter Admixed Neutron Stars: From Static Structure to Rotational Deformation: Results And Discussions

-Before interpreting the results of the rotating NS analysis, it is crucial to first understand how the properties of non-rotating neutron stars relate to the Keplerian frequency.
-This understanding is key, as determining the Keplerian frequency is essential for identifying the maximum rotational speed that a neutron star can sustain before becoming unstable.
+Before interpreting the results of the rotating NS analysis, it is crucial first to understand how the properties of non-rotating NSs relate to the Keplerian frequency.
+This understanding is important because determining the Keplerian frequency is essential for identifying the maximum rotational speed that a NS can sustain before becoming unstable.
 The Keplerian frequency serves as a critical parameter, defining the threshold of angular velocity—the mass-shedding limit—beyond which the star would begin to lose mass.
-For a relativistic star, the Keplerian frequency is expressed as follows \cite{Glendenning_rns_1992,Lopes-RNS_2024}:
+For a relativistic star, the Keplerian frequency is expressed as follows \cite{Glendenning_rns_1992, Lopes-RNS_2024}: